The analyst on your side of the table.

-Gates every draft passes before delivery: an adversarial critique, a machine-checked claim table, a consistency linter.
+Adversarial critique, machine-checked claim table, consistency linter.

 Express turnaround.
 Standard lands in five days.